Naming conventions for metrics and dimensions 🔗

 error_type: The HTTP response code for the error

-When you want to visualize the error data using a chart, you can search for “error count” to locate the metric by name.
+This way, to visualize the error data using a chart, you can search for “error count” to locate the metric by name.
 When you create the chart, you can filter and aggregate incoming metric time series by host, service, error_type, or all three.
 You can add a dashboard filter so that when you view the chart in a specific dashboard, you don’t have the chart itself.